Punishments for Federal Criminal Sexual Conduct Charges

 - To protect the public from being victimized by the convicted offender again.

 We know what judges want to hear from you if you are facing any of these serious federal charges.
 We know how to get results!
 Call us today at 616-438-6719.
 The call is free and we will work hard to explain how you ended up in this situation, and what steps that need to be taken to make sure this doesn’t happen again.
 We can get psychologists and other professionals to give the court opinions regarding future risk.
 We will get letters of support from friends, family, workers, ministers etc. We will provide the judge with a complete picture of you before you get sentenced.
+You will get the best customer service possible when you hire The Criminal Defense Law Center of West Michigan to represent you on you Federal Criminal Sexual Conduct Charges.
+Do not face Federal Criminal Sexual Conduct Charges alone!
+Call Shawn now at 616-438-6719!

 Our Criminal Defense Lawyers in West Michigan Proudly Serve: Kent County, Ottawa County, Allegan County, Ionia County, Barry County, Berrien County, Mason County, Manistee County, Mecosta County, Oceana County, Muskegon County, Montcalm County, Newaygo County, Kalamazoo County, Lake County, Van Buren County, and the City of Grand Rapids, Michigan.